mszuyx/OS-TR/README.md

 This repo is a re-implementation of the model published in One-Shot Texture Retrieval with Global Context Metric in ijcai2019.

-## To run the training on your own pc:
+## To run model training on your own pc:

 Navigate to the folder directory, open a terminal and create a virtual environment:
 ```